-The Monitoring and Reporting Working Group continues to promote rapid sharing of important regulatory, legislative and policy developments relevant to global supply chain integrity and pharmaceutical quality by preparing timely summary analyses, which are publicly available on the Rx-360 website.
-In addition to reporting on key supply chain developments, the Monitoring and Reporting Working Group also periodically provides brief, high-level updates on other topics of interest to Rx-360 members and not specific to the supply chain (for example GDP/GMP).
-The working group has posted 109 summaries since its inception (including 28 thus far in 2013) and it continues to serve as an important resource.
+The Monitoring and Reporting Working Group continues to promote rapid sharing of important regulatory, legislative and policy developments relevant to supply chain integrity and pharmaceutical quality by preparing timely summary analyses which are publicly available on the Rx-360 website.
+The Working Group also periodically prepares brief, high-level updates on regulatory updates of interest to the Rx-360 community, but not directly related to supply chain issues.
+The Group has posted 25 summaries thus far in 2012 and they continue to serve as an important resource.